AshutoshPTech/Calculator/README.md

 ### Support

-If you need any assistance or have questions regarding the task or the internship program, you can reach out to us via email at contact@technohacksedu.com or visit our website for more information.
+If you encounter any issues or have questions regarding the project, feel free to open an issue or contact the project maintainers.

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+Happy coding! 🚀